 Lush green wreaths aren't just for winter.
-With the right plants and leaves, greenery can be appropriate for fall and can even transition into your winter decor seamlessly.
-Check out our how-to steps below to see how we used faux rosemary sprigs, dusty miller leaves, and more to create a beautiful DIY wreath.
+With the right plants and leaves, greenery can be appropriate for fall and can even transition into your Christmas door decorations seamlessly.
+Check out our how-to steps below to see how we used faux rosemary sprigs, dusty miller leaves, and more to create a beautiful DIY wreath for fall and wreath.
 The best part?
-It all started with an inexpensive plain twig wreath from a local crafts store.
+It all started with an inexpensive grapevine wreath from a local crafts store.

 Evenly space out three generously sized branches of long leaves or grasses.
 Keep the leaves pointing in the same direction for consistency.
 Use a dab of hot glue or floral wire to keep each branch in place.

 To add texture to your greenery decor, consider adding dusty miller leaves or a plant with a similar velvety surface, such as lamb's ear.
 Fill in the gaps between the long leaves, placing one leaf at a time into the twigs.
 Make sure all leaves face the same direction and extend to the inside and outside edges of the wreath.

 Now is the time to add sprigs of greenery to further vary the texture of your fall outdoor wreath.
 We opted for the spiky appearance of rosemary, with a mix of traditional green sprigs and some bearing a red tint.
 The result is perfect for a hint of fall and winter color.
 Place the sprigs throughout the wreath wherever you find an open patch.